ProfessorKaos64/voglperf/README.md

 ### Notes

  - HTML needs to be cleaned up.
  - Occasionally web client will think two clients are connected and duplicated messages.
 (Needs to be tracked down.)
- - We are currently adding voglperf as a SteamOS package.

 # Example Screenshots

 ![Example screenshot](https://raw.github.com/ValveSoftware/voglperf/master/screenshot.png)

 # License and Credits